-This fun Easter science experiment introduces chemical reactions in a very festive manner.
+This fun and super cool Fizzy Frozen Eggs Easter Science Experiment introduces chemical reactions in a very festive manner.
 Use this in the classroom, homeschool, or anytime you want to show your kids something cool!

 Hands on activities are always a great way for kids to learn.
 If they can SEE it and BE a part of it, they are more likely to remember things.
-We had a lot of fun with our DIY Lava Lamp STEM Experiment.
-With Easter right around the corner, I thought a fun science activity was a great idea.
+We had a lot of fun with our DIY Lava Lamp STEM Experiment and Making Borax Crystals, so Easter right around the corner I thought a fun science activity was a great idea.

 This Easter science experiment shows kids how chemical reactions work.
 Sometimes, when two substances are combined a completely new substance is created.

 For this experiment, when you mix the baking soda (base) with vinegar (acid) it results in carbon dioxide being created and released.
 That’s what you see when the eggs start fizzing!

 Before you combine the baking soda eggs and vinegar, have the kids predict what they think will happen.

 What You’ll Need for this Fizzy Frozen Eggs Experiment

 - Egg-shape silicone mold